ykshi/SPNet/README.md

 # SPNet

-This is implementation of T-MM17 paper Structure-Preserving Image Super-Resolution via Contextualized Multitask Learning.
+This is pytorch implementation of T-MM17 paper Structure-Preserving Image Super-Resolution via Contextualized Multitask Learning.
 In this work, we proposed a efficient and structure-preserving image super-resolution framework by incorporating light-weight architecture and contextualized learning.

 # Prerequisites